chrisheimbuch/malicious-websites-research-report/README.md

 **﻿Malicious & Benign Websites - Machine Learning Research Report**

-This is my Phase 3 Project during my time at Flatiron Schools Data Science bootcamp.
-This is a research report consisting of an exploratory data analysis (EDA) and inferential analysis using Python, analyzing a data set of websites that are benign or malicious, with numerous different features identifying DNS, TCP, IP packets sent from a hosted honeypot from numerous servers across the world which can be found in notebook #1.
-The second notebook I worked on goes into a comprehensive classification machine learning analysis, where I trained models to predict whether or not a website is malicious or benign.
-The model I trained has a 98.4% accuracy when predicting for malicious or benign websites.
+This is my Phase 3 project during my time at Flatiron School.
+It focuses on a detailed exploratory data analysis (EDA) and inferential analysis using Python to examine a dataset of websites labeled as benign or malicious.
+The dataset includes various features such as DNS, TCP, and IP packets captured from a honeypot that interacted with multiple servers worldwide to collect data.

+In the first notebook, I performed the EDA, which can be found in Notebook #1.
+The second notebook delves into a comprehensive machine learning classification analysis where I trained models to predict whether a website is malicious or benign.
+The final model achieved a 98.4% accuracy.

-This is a very practical real world model that can be implemented or deployed by any individual or any organization.
-The ever existing and evolving threat of malicious activity over the world wide web is a constant threat everyday and it is imperative to protect yourself or your organization from spyware, malware, ransomeware, trojan horses, and much much more that can be contracted from visiting a malicious website.
+This project demonstrates a practical, real-world application that can be deployed by individuals or organizations to safeguard against the ever-evolving threat of malicious web activity, such as spyware, malware, ransomware, and more.

 - **[Documents](./documents):** includes PDF documents of the inferential EDA and slides used in class presentation.